 Switch/Router Ports can form an EtherChannel when they are in different LACP modes as per the below criteria –

 - A port in the active mode can form an EtherChannel with another port that is in the active or passive mode.

 - A port in the passive mode cannot form an EtherChannel with another port that is also in the passive mode because neither port starts LACP negotiation.

-The port in active mode negotiates with the other side to form Etherchannel while interface in passive mode indicates using LACP, but responds to requests only and does not sending any request.
+The port in active mode negotiates with the other side to form Etherchannel while the interface in passive mode indicates using LACP, but responds to requests only and does not send any request.

-EtherChannel Configuration between Switch1 and Switch2 using LACP is shown below –
+EtherChannel Configuration between Switch1 and Switch2 using LACP modes is shown below –

 EtherChannel Configuration between Switch1 and Switch2 using “ON” configuration mode is shown below –